DivayanshuTiwari2912/FalseHood-Filter-Fake-News-Detection/assets/about.md

 ## Project Overview

-Falsehood Filter is an advanced fake news detection application that leverages state-of-the-art machine learning algorithms to identify misleading or false information.
-The system analyzes news text and provides predictions on whether the content is likely to be fake or real.
+Falsehood Filter is an advanced false information detection application that leverages state-of-the-art machine learning algorithms to identify misleading or false information.
+The system analyzes news text and provides predictions on whether the content is likely to be false or real.

 ## Features